alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - Does the repetition preserve provenance as distinct from similarity?
 - Does the repetition preserve recognition as distinct from resonance?
 - Does the repetition preserve citation as distinct from general influence?
-- Does the repetition preserve the source-line as distinct from the field?
+- Does the repetition preserve the source-line as distinct from field-language?
-- does the repetition recognize source as a citation event that point to a real date and self?
+- Does the repetition recognize source as a citation event tied to a real date, author, and source-line?

 If the repetition collapses these distinctions, it does not function as source repetition.

+It may be evidence of detachment, misunderstanding, imitation, derivative-risk, or Collective / ALL Invocation.

 ## Repetition and Derivative-Risk